fuse-box/fuse-box/docs/plugins/css/PostCSSPlugin.md

 ### Plugins

-You can pass PostCss plugins directly to the PostCSSPlugin:
+The `PostCSSPlugin` take PostCss plugins as a first argument:

 ```js
 FuseBox.init({